 Pena Station Next is a high-tech neighborhood in Denver that is serving as a smart city lab to test different technologies and show what the future could hold.
 The neighborhood will feature autonomous shuttles and smart home technologies interweaved into everything from kitchen tables to the light pole outside a home.
 Seeking a high resolution short throw projector?
 1080 projectors can do the trick.

 Panasonic, a partner in Denver’s smart city project, recently offered a sneak peak into what the neighborhood will have.
-So far, the neighborhood has smart LED street lights installed and a parking area covered with solar panels.
+So far, the neighborhood has smart LED street lights installed and a parking area covered with a solar system installation.
 Coming soon is Wi-Fi coverage for the area and a smart bus stop.
 The first Easymile EZ10 autonomous shuttles – self-driving – are expected to arrive this month too.

 Here are some other technologies being featured in the neighborhood:

 Transparent televisions: A window or surface can be turned into a TV screen.
 This could transform anything from a tabletop, window, into a television screen.

 Smart kitchens: Kitchens are automating more of the cooking for homeowners.
 Appliances are being configured to help prepare a meal, the kitchen counter can instantly become an induction stove top, a refrigerator repair is super necessary, getting the best commercial refrigerator repair company is a most , the range hood has built-in cameras and sensors that can watch the food cooking and adjust the temperature, as needed.
 Appliances also are helping to record dietary habits too.

 Multi-purpose tables: The tables can show videos of anything from family photos to what is being captured in the homeowners’ connected security cameras.
 The table also features wireless charging.
 Place a smartphone on it and the device will automatically charge without being plugged in.